EricGebhart/Simple_Process_REPL/README.md

 it on the 'with' stack.
 Yaml, set, etc will then operate as if you are located at that path location in the data tree.

+Even if I were to plug in a lisp interpreter, the appstate is still super useful and interesting.
+I am really curious how far it will go if I stay away from that and only create higher order functions.

 I've written other languages, my tagset language for SAS, and a couple of lisps among other things.
 This wasn't really intentional,